 The flowers have a slight fragrance.
 In rare cases, the flowers are followed by fruits.

-The Shell Ginger enjoys growing in the full sun but likes afternoon shade during the harsh summers.
+The Shell Ginger enjoys growing in the full sun but likes afternoon shade during the hot summer climates.

-Even though it tolerates various light conditions, it is best to place the plant under a bright light.
+Even though it tolerates various light conditions, placing the plant under a bright light is best.

 Ideally, place the plant near a south-facing window when growing indoors where it receives part sun or filtered sun and is protected from the harsh rays of the midday sunshine.